folkarps/fa-site/content/tabs/teamspeak.md

 ---
-title: "Teamspeak"
+title: 'Teamspeak'
 ---

-# How to communicate with us, comrade!
+# Voice comms and you

-OK, I got the latest Teamspeak 3 from the [website](http://www.teamspeak.com/downloads), and have it installed and launched.
+If you don’t already have it, get the latest version of Teamspeak 3 from the [website](https://www.teamspeak.com/downloads), and install it.
+The connection address is: server.folkarps.com:9988 (note: the domain and port go together).
+The password is ‘freedom’.

-<v-btn block color="primary" href="ts3server://server.folkarps.com?port=9988&password=freedom"><v-icon>mdi-headset</v-icon> Connect to the Folk ARPS Teamspeak</v-btn><br/>

-Alternatively use these details:

-- Address: server.folkarps.com:9988 (note: the domain and port go together)
-- Password: freedom

-### I'm connected.
-Which channel should I go to?

 For the session, you're going to start with "Limbo (Slotting/Dead)".
 When you've just arrived, hang out there.
 When the mission starts, everyone will move to the appropriate side channel family (BLUFOR/OPFOR/INDFOR).
 Further channel split will be handled by the CO.
-When the mission ends (either for everyone or just for you) return to limbo, and wait for the next mission.
+When the mission ends (either for everyone or just for you) return to Limbo, and wait for the next mission.

-### What about Channel Commander?
+<v-btn block color="primary" href="ts3server://server.folkarps.com?port=9988&password=freedom"><v-icon>mdi-headset</v-icon> Connect to the Folk ARPS Teamspeak</v-btn><br/>

+## Channel Commander

 CC is a TeamSpeak feature that lets you talk to people "over the fence" of your channel.
+It is not mandatory, but it can sometimes prove useful to have it set up.
 The setup we use is pretty straightforward:

 - In TS3 go to Tools > Whisper Lists (Ctrl+Shift+W)
 - Click on New (in the bottom-left of the dialog)